SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 Right before the abuse, Rahel attempted to capture the final reminants of her positive emotion into a "bottle", BD smell of movies bottled up for memories.

-Immediatly, Fear was handed to Estha as Two Bottles:
+Immediatly, Fear was handed to Estha bottled in Two Bottles:

-- CJ bubbled cold drink as fear. (maybe the other quote?)
+- CJ first, bubbled cold drink as fear. (maybe the other (sickly sweet) quote?)
 - BE abuse as balance between bottle and um... that other thing.
 Which is also a bottle.
-Of half-cooked eggwhites — of deformed love.
+Of half-cooked eggwhites — of deformed love. => CC abuser having given Estha eggs: "I know where you live" — Estha fully connected with his abuser and his potential arrival haunts him

 - (that contains fizzy drink of fear) =>